leocity207/OGeoflow/documentation/source/cplusplus/io/sax_parser.rst

 Internal State Machine
 ----------------------

-The parser uses an internal enum :cpp:enum:`GeoJSON::IO::SAX_Parser::Parse_State` to drive behavior depending on what part of the GeoJSON structure is being processed.
+The parser uses an internal enum :cpp:enum:`O::GeoJSON::IO::SAX_Parser::Parse_State` to drive behavior depending on what part of the GeoJSON structure is being processed.

 States include: